Laws applying to gift vouchers and gift cards

-- cannot be redeemed for cash unless there is a remaining amount that, in your business' reasonable opinion, cannot be conveniently used.
+- cannot be redeemed for cash unless there is a remaining amount that, in the business' reasonable opinion, cannot be conveniently used.

-If your business does not comply with these requirements, you must follow the more extensive requirements for non-cash payments listed in the Corporations Act 2001.
-For more information, visit ASIC’s Gift Facilities Class Order - ComLaw website.
+If a business does not comply with these requirements, it must follow the more extensive requirements for non-cash payments listed in the Corporations Act 2001.
+For more information, visit ASIC Corporations (Non-cash Payment Facilities) Instrument 2016/211 on the Federal Register of Legislation website.

 Using a gift voucher or gift card after the expiry date

-If the gift card or voucher does not have an expiry date (including an activation expiry date), the customer may use it for a reasonable length of time after it was originally purchased.
+If the gift card or voucher does not have an expiry date (including an activation expiry date), the consumer may use it for a reasonable length of time after it was originally purchased.

 Using a gift card or voucher when the business changes owners

 The new owner must honour existing gift cards and vouchers if the business was:

 - sold as a ‘going concern’ (i.e. the assets and liabilities of the business were sold by the previous owner to the new owner)

 - previously owned by a company rather than an individual, and the new owner purchased the shares in the company.

 If the new owner refuses to honour a gift card or voucher in these circumstances, consumers can contact us, or make a complaint.